-Formerly Westchester District Attorney, Judge Pirro was also the host of a syndicated weekday court show distributed by Warner Brothers -- for which she won an Emmy.
+Prior to joining FNC, Judge Pirro was the host of a syndicated weekday court show distributed by Warner Brothers, for which she won an Emmy Award.
 Her notable legal career spans over 30 years.
 In 1975, she became an assistant district attorney for Westchester County, New York and was the first female to prosecute murder cases there.
 In 1990, Pirro was elected as the first woman to serve as a Westchester County Court judge.

-Pirro earned a BA from the University of Buffalo, magna cum laude, graduating Phi Beta Kappa and received her Juris Doctor (J.D.) law degree from Albany Law School, where she was on law review.
-She is a native of New York.
+Pirro earned a B.A from the University of Buffalo, magna cum laude, graduating Phi Beta Kappa and received her Juris Doctor (J.D.) law degree from Albany Law School, where she was a member of the Law Review.